INFORMSJoC/2022.0194/README.md

 ```

 ## Data
-Data sets used for experiments in this paper is available in the data directory.
+Data sets used for experiments in this paper are described in the data directory.

 ## Replication